francesco-bidoia/video_to_3dgs/README.md

 Use the webtool: [supersplat](https://superspl.at/editor) Simply drag and drop the .ply file in the browser

-## Troubleshooting

-- **CUDA out of memory errors**: Reduce the number of frames with the `-n` parameter
-- **Poor reconstruction quality**: Try using the `-c` flag to clean and restart the process
-- **Missing depth maps**: Ensure the Depth Anything V2 model is correctly installed
-- **Display/GUI issues**: The start.sh script automatically configures X11 forwarding based on your environment (WSL1, WSL2, or native Linux).
-If you encounter display problems, check the console output for the detected environment and X11 socket path

 ## License

 See the [LICENSE](LICENSE) file for details.